Welcome to our guide for Anguilla Carnival!

 Sandy Ground on August Monday, The Peak of Anguilla Carnival

-Everything starts with the "Official Opening" kick-off evening prior to August Monday, the biggest day of the whole festival.
+Carnival really starts with the "Official Opening Night" kick-off evening.
+Entry is free and it usually starts around 7pm and ends around mid-night.
 The opening night is full of fireworks and musical performances, which takes place in The Valley.

 The Prince & Princess Show is a competition that displays the talents of Anguilla's youth.
 The competitors are made up of couples representing their respective Primary Schools.
-They compete in the categories of speech, talent, and evening wear.
+Competing in the categories of speech, talent, and evening wear.

-Note: The order of these events change from year to year.
+Note: The order of these events change from year to year and tickets may be needed for some events.
 For an exact schedule of events for this year's Carnival, click here.

 August Monday is always the first Monday of August.
 Every other event in the Anguilla Summer Festival line-up is planned around August Monday.
 It is the focus of Anguilla Carnival.